Skip to content

 Logs

-SAML errors will be logged in Zope's /opt/zenoss/log/event.log
+SAML errors are logged in Zope's /opt/zenoss/log/event.log.

 Tested SAML Identify Providers